TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/do_now.md

 ```
 print(2*3*5)
 ```
-Write down the result?
+Write down the result.
 Explain what `print` does.
 Try printing out 3 different values.

 ## Open, save, and run a file